AntidoteDB/WebCure/Project/README.md

 # Documentation

+## Install the docker-image with 'no-cert' flag

+First of all, build the docker-image by moving to the `docker-container` folder and running there the following command:

+`docker build . -t antidotedb/antidote:nocert`

 ## Run the docker container

 In order to run the docker container, please type the following command in the root folder of the project: